PostHog/posthog.com/contents/blog/analytics-pricing.md

 >
 > ### Can I use anonymous and identified events together on the same project?
 >
 > Absolutely.
-You can send identified events where you need more detailed information, and skip them when you don't need that detail.
+You can capture identified events where you need more detailed information and anonymous events when you don't need that detail.
 >
 > Here's how we use them:
 >